mikafromlh/projects/reactjs/test-working-with-git/README.md

-# Setting Started with Create React Appp
+# Retting Started with Create React Apps

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).